ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ## Enable spack

 !!! warning
-    This step needs to be carried out for any new login or new shell
+    This step needs to be carried out for any new login or new shell environment.

 To add the `spack` command to your shell, as well as other settings, run:
 ```
+module purge
 . spack-config/spack-enable.bash
 ```